 - Use a blanket roll under the arch of the heel to support the feet just off of the ground to avoid any feeling pressure in the heels.

 - I have used support under the hands but they can also be laid off to the sides or rested on the belly.

-If you wish to learn more about this powerful pracitce, I offer a Restorative Yoga Teacher Training for yoga teachers.
+If you wish to learn more about this powerful pracitce, I offer a Restorative Yoga Teacher Training.
 Full details here.